 Design Your Own Workshop

 Imagine sharing our cozy two-bedroom Schoolhouse with a friend or three in beautiful southern Vermont, and attending a book arts workshop of your own choosing.
-It could be anything from a 2-night stay with a single day-long workshop to a 3 or 4 night retreat with a day-and-a-half to 3-day workshop.
+In addition to the regular classes listed on this website, you could design anything from a 2-night stay with a single day-long workshop to a 3 or 4 night retreat with a day-and-a-half to 3-day workshop.
 Weekdays or weekends -- your choice.
 Make paste paper or marbled paper, then use it to create your own journal.
 Or delve into pop-ups or tunnel books.
 Or treat an affianced couple to a weekend at the Schoolhouse where they can make their own wedding album.
-The Schoolhouse offers all the amenities (fully equipped kitchen and bath, wraparound decks with hot tub) all in a secluded, beautiful rural setting a short walk from Otter Pond Bindery.
+The Schoolhouse offers all the amenities (fully equipped kitchen and bath, wraparound decks with hot tub) in a secluded, beautiful rural setting a short walk from Otter Pond Bindery.
 Organic breakfast fixings provided, and gourmet lunch for each workshop day is also included.
 Call or email for details and rates.

 Here are a few of the many possibilities: